Monday, February 29, 2016

 We stopped at train Tressel on the Colbert side of the Tennessee River.

-Our next stop was River Heritage Park located next to the Marriott Hotel.
+Our next stop was River Heritage Park, located next to the Marriott Hotel.

 The kids played on the castle and the train playground equipment.

-Stopping for a poise
+Stopping for a pose

 Having fun at River Heritage Park

-I made pictures of the kids playing and when we were leaving the park we stopped at the waterfall in front of the Marriott hotel.
+I made pictures of the kids playing, and when we were leaving the park, we stopped at the waterfall in front of the Marriott hotel.

 For dessert, I served strawberry pie.

-Strawberry pie is Montana's favorite and he ate pie until he said Granny my stomach is about to pop.
+Strawberry pie is Montana's favorite, and he ate pie until he said Granny, my stomach is about to pop.

 Hannah and Sierra went outside to ride scooters.

-My grandson Jake came over to pick up his sister Hannah.
+My grandson, Jake, came over to pick up his sister, Hannah.

-He was hungry so he ate a potato with all the trimmings.
+He was hungry, so he ate a potato with all the trimmings.

-After Jake and Hannah left, I took the other grandkids to Ron's where they played with Ron's Star Wars Dolls.
+After Jake and Hannah left, I took the other grandkids to Ron's, where they played with Ron's Star Wars Dolls

-I spent the day with grandkids climbing a dirt hill, hiking, picnicking, walking trails, playing in the park, reading signs and making memories.
+I spent the day with grandkids climbing a dirt hill, hiking, picnicking, walking trails, playing in the park, reading signs, and making memories.